 Eventually in 1936 the Archaeological Museum of Bergama was inaugurated and since then all the works of art which were removed from the ancient monuments were no longer sent to other places, but were kept in this museum on the main street of the modern town.

 Head and relief from the Heroon of Diodoros Pasparos in the Middle Town (Ist century BC)

-The hairstyle of Diodoros Pasparos is that which was fashionable in Rome at that time (see a a detail of a bronze statue of ca 40 BC at the Vatican Museums - it opens in another window) and which can be seen in portraits of Emperor Augustus as that shown in this page.
+The hairstyle of Diodoros Pasparos is that which was fashionable in Rome at that time and which can be seen in portraits of Emperor Augustus as that shown in this page.

 The cock and the two snakes were animals sacred to Asklepios.
 They may indicate that the relief was dedicated to him.
 The Aesculapian snakes were tree snakes of the Colubridae family, so they were depicted hanging from a palm frond.

 Relief depicting a sacrifice (from the Terrace of Demeter)

 Demeter, Greek goddess of agriculture, corresponded to Roman Ceres.
 In this relief she was portrayed with some typical elements of her iconography: a torch and a wreath on her head.
 We know that Attalus I, King of Pergamum from 238 to 197 BC attended the rites of the Eleusinian mysteries during which Demeter was worshipped.

 There is no scarcity of statues of Emperor Hadrian in Turkey.
 He visited the country when he accompanied Trajan on his last campaign and twice during his travels throughout the Empire.
 There is hardly an ancient town of western Turkey without a monument celebrating him or without a facility he suggested building.